 Rainforest Tree Houses

-This book takes a simple look at what it means to live by a river.
-It examines basic geographical features, why people choose to live there, and the risks people might have because of living by a river, such as flooding.
-The book also looks at how people adapt to living by rivers and the different things both adults and children do in their daily lives, from getting a boat to travel places to going swimming!
+This book takes a simple look at what it means to live on a mountain.
+It examines basic geographical features, why people choose to live there, and the risks people might have because of living on a mountain, such as some extreme weather.
+The book also looks at how people adapt to living on mountains and the different things both adults and children can do in their daily lives, such as wearing special clothes to protect against the weather, to enjoying the views.